As Asia's tropical storm season arrives, grounded airplanes at risk of damage

 "The airport is supposed to maintain a safe environment for the aircraft," he said.
 "That is their duty of care."

-(Reporting by Jamie Freed and Ben Blanchard; additional reporting by Yimou Lee in Taipei, Tim Kelly in Tokyo and Neil Jerome Morales in Manila.
+(Reporting by Jamie Freed and Ben Blanchard; additional reporting by Yimou Lee in Taipei, Tim Kelly in Tokyo, Neil Jerome Morales in Manila and Rajendra Jadhav in Mumbai.
 Editing by Gerry Doyle)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9171 7143;))